citrix/terraform-provider-citrixadc/README.md

 ## Description

 This project is a terraform custom provider for Citrix NetScaler.
-It uses the [Nitro API] (https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to create/configure simple LB configurations (`lb vserver` which is bound to a list of `service`)
+It uses the [Nitro API] (https://docs.citrix.com/en-us/netscaler/11/nitro-api.html) to create/configure LB configurations.

 ## Requirement